salehaahmed14/Software-Construction-Project/README.md

 - Access the `frontend` directory.

-- Open the `website.html` file in a web browser (using live server) to access the FoodEase website.
+- Open the `website.html` file in a web browser (using a separate port) to access the FoodEase website.

 5. **Chatbot Integration:**